Skip to main content

 In the File Stable Duration sub-frame:

-• Seconds: Defines the amount of time the file size has remained stable to indicate the file has finished arriving.
+• Seconds: Time the file size must remain stable to indicate the file has finished arriving

 note